apache/servicemix/examples/camel/camel-sql/README.txt

 To install and run a prebuilt version of this example, enter the following command in the ServiceMix console:

-  features:install examples-camel-sql-derby
+  feature:install examples-camel-sql-derby
 or
-  features:install examples-camel-sql-h2
+  feature:install examples-camel-sql-h2
 or
-  features:install examples-camel-sql-pgsql
+  feature:install examples-camel-sql-pgsql

 This command makes use of the ServiceMix features facility.
 For more information about the features facility, see the README.txt file in the